zbicin/zbicin.github.io/source/_posts/NodeSchool-Lodz-8.md

  - Node.js
 cover: header.jpg
 updated: 2017-10-23 20:50:00
+description: On the last Saturday the 8th edition of NodeSchool took place in Łódź, which concerned fundamentals of the React library.
 ---

-On the last Saturday the 8th edition of [NodeSchool](https://nodeschool.io) took place in Łódź, which considered fundamentals of the React library.
+On the last Saturday the 8th edition of [NodeSchool](https://nodeschool.io) took place in Łódź, which concerned fundamentals of the React library.
 The workshops were led by [Mateusz](https://twitter.com/pokorson) with support of [Bartosz](https://twitter.com/btmpl) (who gave a great presentation about most common beginner mistakes) and Piotr.
 It was the third time I had pleasure of organizing this meeting.

 {% asset_img center workshops.jpg "Mateusz speaking about React" %}
 <center>Mateusz speaking about React</center>